andrefpf/egif/README.md

 I want to do it from scratch.

 ## How it works
-- I will start assuming that you can load a matrix representing the frames.
+- Load the matrices representing the frames.
 - The first step is to correct dimentions and break the animation into chunks.
 - Then we change the colorspace to YCbCr, to separate luminance from croeminescence.
 - After this we apply Discrete Wavelet Transform in 3 dimentions, and then remove all the small details.